yukuku/kotlin-web-site/docs/topics/time.md

   * `HOURS`
   * `DAYS`

-In addition, `Durations` can be zero, negative or infinite.
+`Durations` can be positive, negative, zero, positive infinity, or negative infinity.

 ### Create duration